 GeneCards Summary for ATP6V0C Gene

-ATP6V0C (ATPase, H+ Transporting, Lysosomal 16kDa, V0 Subunit C) is a Protein Coding gene.
+ATP6V0C (ATPase H+ Transporting V0 Subunit C) is a Protein Coding gene.
 Diseases associated with ATP6V0C include progressive myoclonic epilepsy with dystonia and dravet syndrome.
-Among its related pathways are Immune System and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Metabolism.
 GO annotations related to this gene include ubiquitin protein ligase binding and proton-transporting ATPase activity, rotational mechanism.

 UniProtKB/Swiss-Prot for ATP6V0C Gene